mekerhult/test2023/README.md

   ```
   Loads up to 64 events.
 Each event requires a positive `ticks` duration.
 Note
   events must include `note` (0–127) and optionally `velocity` (defaults to 100).
+  Use the optional `ticksPerQuarter` (alias `ppqn`) to tell the sketch what
+  resolution the payload uses; it is scaled to 24 ticks per quarter internally.
   The board immediately replaces the previous buffer and arms playback.

 - `GET /status`